markuskimius/csvmagic/README.md

 - [csvalign] - Print a csv file with its columns aligned.
 - [csvsql] - Query one or more csv files.
 - [csvcsv] - Convert a csv file from one variant to another.
+- [csvjson] - Convert a csv file to json.

 ## Installation